Follow This Link: How Well Do You Know Link Jargon?

 Since these kinds of sites are considered ‘bad neighborhoods’ linking to them can harm rankings.

 For more on this backlink controversy, I highly recommend this article by Search Engine Land, to which I link with a dofollow.
-Follow This Link.
+Follow This Link to Search Engine Land.

 Conclusion: Follow This Link